 People filed lawsuits over the DePuy Attune and Zimmer NexGen knees due to loosening.
 The devices failed to attach to patients’ bones.

-Attune knee replacements may have unusually high failure rates.
 A 2017 study found that two in 15 Attune knees suffered loosening.
+But the study looked at only those 15 cases.

 Loosening makes knee replacements unstable.
 Patients must have revision knee surgery to repair the faulty knee implant.
 Revision surgery presents added surgical risks, hospital bills and lost wages.
 People sue to recover these costs.